EmilRamsvik/twitter-note-publisher/parse_notes/booknotes2021.md

 - Thermal paper: Paper with encapsulated ink that requires heat which causes the ink and acid to react and form a dark pigment.
 - Fermi paradox: The vast number of stars and planets in the universe provides abundant opportunities for intelligent life to form.
 While I was there no evidence of that being true.
 - Janus particle:  What makes electronic papers work.
-- Ephermal: Lasting only a short day.
+- Ephermal: Lasting only a short day/time.
 - Concrete doesn´t dry, it is reacting with water.
 - Make concrete, aluminum and iron-rich rocks are the magic ingredients.
 - Concrete is cement mixed with small stones, or pebbles, which play the role of tiny bricks.